 For Governments

-it demonstrates how public money is spent, identifies potential efficiency savings and complements reforms in the management of public finances and the procurement of infrastructure.
+It demonstrates how public money is spent, identifies potential efficiency savings and complements reforms in the management of public finances and the procurement of infrastructure.
 In addition to developing transparency, CoST helps to increase the flow of direct overseas investment into a country’s infrastructure sector.

 For Private Sector

-it ensures a level playing field and reduces the costs and risks of doing business.
+It ensures a level playing field and reduces the costs and risks of doing business.
 This means that companies bidding for contracts can be confident that the process is taking place in a fair, open and competitive environment.

 For Communities

-it ensures cost-effective delivery of improved infrastructure that changes lives.
+It ensures cost-effective delivery of improved infrastructure that changes lives.
 Communities gain access to work and markets through improved roads, clean drinking water, education in well-built schools and medical treatment in safe hospitals.